SiriDB/grafana-siridb-http-example/README.md

 siridb-admin -u sa -p siri -s localhost:9001 new-replica -d tutorialdb -U iris -P siri -S localhost:9000 --pool 0 --force
 ```

-Ok, everything is ready to collect data.
-We can almost use our Python script for collecting some sample data.
-Before you can run the python script make sure all
+Ok, everything is ready to collect data (we configure the other two SiriDB servers later in this tutorial).
+Before starting the Python script to collect data we must install its dependencies:
-dependencies are installed:
 ```
 pip3 install siridb-connector psutil
 ```